Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Mesos.md

 release.

-Now you can launch the Mesos cluster and Tachyon Mesos Framework which in turn launches a Tachyon cluster with Hadoop2.4.1 as under filesystem in us-east-1a by running the script under `deploy/vagrant`:
+Now you can launch the Mesos cluster and Tachyon Mesos Framework which in turn launches a Tachyon cluster with Hadoop version 2.4.1 as under filesystem in us-east-1a by running the script under `deploy/vagrant`:

 ```bash